 • Discuss the advantages, limitations, and taxation of IRAs and SEPs

-• Compare and contrast SIMPLE, 403(b), and 457 retirement plans along with the advantages and limitations of each
+• Compare and contrast SIMPLE, 403(b), and 457 retirement plans

-• Compare and contrast employee fringe and group benefits along with the advantages and limitations of each
+• Compare and contrast employee fringe and group benefits

 HS 328 Investments

-Upon completion of this course, the student will be able to:
+Upon completion of this course, you’ll be able to:

-• Understand the institutional framework surrounding investments, categorize investments by asset class, and evaluate the impact of taxation
+• Understand the institutional framework surrounding investments

-• Measure investment returns using various methodologies and quantify risk within a statistical framework
+• Measure investment returns using various methodologies

-• Understand how fixed income securities function and explain their role in structuring a well-diversified investment portfolio
+• Understand how fixed income securities function

-• Compare and contrast the various types of equity securities and the different ways to invest in these securities
+• Compare and contrast the various types of equity securities

 • Evaluate the factors that can affect the performance expectations of equity securities